wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 1. In the "Find services" field, type "Lightsail" enough to click on the selection that appears.

-   Lightsail provides VPS (Virtual Private Servers) suitable for a wide range of skill levels from beginners without any AWS experience to power users and developers who need to implement things in a fast and efficient way.
+   Lightsail provides suitable for a wide range of skill levels from beginners without any AWS experience to power users and developers who need to implement things in a fast and efficient way.

 1. Click "Save" for your language (default English).
 1. Click "later" for the Lightsail console: